Literature: Children's literature

-Aesthetics
+Study and criticism

 Literary theory

 A fundamental question of literary theory is "what is literature?" – although many contemporary theorists and literary scholars believe either that "literature" cannot be defined or that it can refer to any use of language.

 Literary fiction

 Literary fiction is a term used to describe fiction that explores any facet of the human condition, and may involve social commentary.
 It is often regarded as having more artistic merit than genre fiction, especially the most commercially oriented types, but this has been contested in recent years, with the serious study of genre fiction within universities.

-The following, by the award-winning British author William Boyd on the short story, might be applied to all prose fiction:
+The following, by the British author William Boyd on the short story, might be applied to all prose fiction:

 [short stories] seem to answer something very deep in our nature as if, for the duration of its telling, something special has been created, some essence of our experience extrapolated, some temporary sense has been made of our common, turbulent journey towards the grave and oblivion.

 The very best in literature is annually recognized by the Nobel Prize in Literature, which is awarded to an author from any country who has, in the words of the will of Swedish industrialist Alfred Nobel, produced "in the field of literature the most outstanding work in an ideal direction" (original Swedish: den som inom litteraturen har producerat det mest framstående verket i en idealisk riktning).